 View BPL's map & guide for Mount Blue State Park & Tumbledown Public Lands.

 Please sign the visitor register at the trailhead in the Center Hill parking area.
 We appreciate your comments and suggestions about the trails.
 While the hills in this area add to its scenic beauty, they also add to the challenge on all our trails.
 Please use care on uphill and downhill grades.
 Snowmobile trails wind through the park, and both skiers and snowmobilers use the roads and paths in the Webb Beach area of the park.
 Exercise caution when crossing or sharing trails.
 Use extra care where ski trails cross roads.

 Pets are not allowed on the ski or snowshoe trails.

 This trail passes through a property that was acquired in part with funds from the Land for Maine’s Future program.
 For more information about the LMF program and the places it has helped to protect, please visit the LMF webpage.

-Visit Mount Blue State Park Winter Report online for more information or contact:
+Visit Mount Blue State Park Winter Report online for more information and a detailed trail guide or contact:

 Maine Bureau of Parks and Lands, Mount Blue State Park

 To get to Weld, follow ME Route 156 from Wilton or ME Route 142 from Dixfield.
 At the intersection of ME Routes 142 and 156, turn onto Center Hill Road.
 In approximately 0.4 of a mile, bear left at the fork and continue up Center Hill Road for another mile.
 Access to the winter recreational trails at Mount Blue State Park is next to the park headquarters on the right side of Center Hill Road.

 Success!
 A new password has been emailed to you.